Complaints Procedure — Enfield Man with Van

 Complaints covered by this procedure include issues arising from rubbish removal Enfield, vehicle conduct, damage during collections or removals, missed appointments and billing queries.
 This procedure does not cover statutory claims or matters that are subject to legal proceedings, but it does apply to operational and customer service disputes.
 We treat each complaint as important and will record basic details for monitoring and continual improvement.

-Photograph showing documentation and complaint notes related to a collection To submit a formal complaint you should provide a clear description of the issue, the date and approximate time of the relevant collection or service, and any supporting information such as photographs or reference numbers from the booking.
+A person wearing a green sleeve is holding a set of keys with an orange keyring and a key fob in the foreground of a residential living space in Enfield, with the background showing an open-plan kitchen and living area filled with unpacked moving boxes, some open with packing materials and household items visible, including a cardboard box on the floor, a wooden dining table, and a large potted plant near a window, indicative of a house move or relocation process facilitated by Enfield Man with Van, a house removals service in North London.
+The room receives natural daylight through multiple large windows, highlighting the light wooden flooring and white kitchen cabinetry.
+The overall scene depicts an ongoing transition within the home, emphasizing the practical aspects of house removals and customer possessions being prepared for transport.
+To submit a formal complaint you should provide a clear description of the issue, the date and approximate time of the relevant collection or service, and any supporting information such as photographs or reference numbers from the booking.
 Complaints should be raised as soon as reasonably practicable so we can investigate while evidence is still available.
 We accept complaints from account holders and authorised third parties acting on behalf of a customer.

 Initial acknowledgement and timescales